 "IT’S DIGITAL HEROIN: HOW SCREENS TURN KIDS INTO PSYCHOTIC JUNKIES."

-That’s the dramatic headline screaming across a New York Post article, by a Dr. Nicholas Kardaras (2016), which many readers sent to me shortly after it was first published.
+That’s the dramatic headline screaming above a New York Post article, by a Dr. Nicholas Kardaras (2016), which many readers sent to me shortly after it was first published.
 In the article, Kardaris claims, “We now know that those iPads, smartphones and Xboxes are a form of digital drug.
 Recent brain imaging research is showing that they affect the brain’s frontal cortex — which controls executive functioning, including impulse control — in exactly the same way that cocaine does.”

 Although Kardaras attributes these horrendous effects to all sorts of screen use, he particularly singles out video gaming, when he says: “That’s right—your kid’s brain on Minecraft looks like a brain on drugs.”
 That is utter nonsense, and if Kardaras read the actual research literature on brain effects of video gaming he would know it is.

 You can find many similar scare headlines and articles elsewhere in the popular media, including even some here at Psychology Today.
-What seem to be most frightening to parents, and appealing to journalist and others trying to grab readers' attention, are references to research suggesting that screen use, and especially video gaming, affects the brain.
+What seem to be most frightening to parents, and appealing to journalists and others trying to grab readers' attention, are references to research suggesting that screen use, and especially video gaming, affects the brain.
 The assumption to which many people leap is that any effect on the brain must be harmful.

 What are the actual effects of video gaming on the brain?